Chinnadurai-Android-Flutter/Animation-List-View/README.md

 Usage
 -----

-1.Place the `FlabbyListView` on your layout:
+1.Place the `AnimationListView` on your layout:

 ```xml
     <com.chinnadurai.android.animation.lib.AnimationListView